SoftwareAG/c8y-docs/content/standard-tenant/managing-permissions-bundle/inventory-roles.md

     }
     ...

-This allows the user to see measurements that contain only the defined types, without the additional need to configure other types of fragments that the measurement has.
+This allows the user to see measurements that contain only the defined types, without the additional configuration of other types of fragments that the measurement has.

 By default, the **Type** field contains an asterisk "*" selecting all types.